safespring/docs/content/backup/install/windows.md

     ![Spectrum Protect Backup-Archive Client - InstallShield Wizard](../images/SPBAC_ISWizard.png)

     1. The installation process could sometimes require a reboot, due to the installation of a couple of VC redistributables.
     1. If a reboot is unpleasant, at the above decision point, jump to the _"Circumvent reboot during install"_ section below.
     1. Resume the installation, choose Typical installation.
     1. After installation, answer 'No' to the reboot question.

 #### Create Configuration File

-1. Retrieve client node configuration and password from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/), and edit the `dsm.opt.sample`, copy the *Setup Information* from the portal and paste it in to `dsm.opt.sample` file and save that file in `C:\Program Files\Tivoli\TSM\baclient`
+1. Retrieve client node configuration and password from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/), and edit the `dsm.opt.sample`, copy the *Setup Information* from the portal and paste it in to `dsm.opt.sample` file and save that file in `C:\Program Files\Tivoli\TSM\baclient`.

 ![Copy the Backup Configuration information](../images/baas-portal-consumption-unit-setup-infomartion.png)

-Paste the information to the `dsm.opt.sample` file between the `*** Copy and Paste Information from Safespring Backup Portal ***` sections
+Paste the information to the `dsm.opt.sample` file between the `*** Copy and Paste Information from Safespring Backup Portal ***` sections.

 ![dsm.opt sample file](../images/SPBAC-dsm-opt.png)

-Save the file as `dsm.opt` in the Backup-Archive Directory e.g `C:\Program Files\Tivoli\TSM\Baclient\dsm.opt`
+Save the file as `dsm.opt` in the Backup-Archive Directory e.g `C:\Program Files\Tivoli\TSM\Baclient\dsm.opt`.

 #### Install the certificate